 The Returns of Short, Intermediate, and Long Term Bonds

-One of the tenets of investing is that with greater risk comes greater return, but this truism is much more applicable to stocks than it is to bonds, particularly when it comes to interest rate risk (i.e., the volatility of a bond or bond fund in response to changes in prevailing rates).
-While taking on greater interest rate risk indeed led to higher returns for bond investors in the period from 1982 through 2013, that doesn’t necessarily translate into what investors can expect in the future.
+One of the tenets of investing is that with greater risk comes greater return, but this truism is much more applicable to stocks than it is to bonds – particularly when it comes to interest rate risk (i.e., the volatility of an asset or fund in response to changes in prevailing rates).
+While taking on greater interest rate risk indeed led to higher returns for bond investors in the period from 1982 through 2013 that doesn’t necessarily translate into what investors can always expect.

-The reason risk and yield are closely related is that investors demand compensation for taking on added risk.
-If a particular security has high-interest rate risk or higher (i.e., higher sensitivity to the health of the bond’s issuer or changes in the economic outlook), investors will demand a higher yield.
+Risk and yield are closely related simply because investors demand greater compensation for taking bigger chances.
+If a particular security has high-interest rate risk (i.e., greater sensitivity to the health of the bond’s issuer or changes in the economic outlook), investors will demand a higher yield.
 As a result, securities issued by stable governments or large corporations tend to have below-average yields, while bonds issued by smaller countries or corporations tend to have above-average yields.

-With this said, investors cannot necessarily expect risk and total return (i.e., yield +/- price appreciation) to go hand-in-hand over all time periods – even though that has been the case throughout the long, 32-year bull market in bonds.
+With this said, investors cannot necessarily expect risk and total return (i.e., yield +/- price appreciation) to go hand-in-hand over all time periods – even though that was the case throughout the aforementioned, 32-year bull market in bonds.

 Consider the average annual five-year returns of three Vanguard funds through April 30, 2013, just before the bond market began to weaken: